pendulum-project/ntpd-rs/DEVELOPMENT.md

 # NTPD-rs development guide

-This document is intended to give a high-level overview of the structure of NTPD-rs.
+This document gives a high-level overview of the structure of NTPD-rs.

 ## Crates

-NTPD-rs is split into 5 crates.
-Through this split, we aim to achieve 3 main goals
+NTPD-rs is split into 5 crates with three goals in mind:

  - Split the logic of protocol handling from the details around asynchronous network handling
  - Split custom servers needed purely for integration testing from the main codebase
  - Limit the scopes where we use unsafe code, ensuring that it is more straightforward to verify.

-In particular, the main `ntp-proto` and `ntp-daemon` crates are setup such that neither contains any unsafe code.
-This is instead limited to the `ntp-udp` and `ntp-clock` crates, which are purposefully kept small and only offer a safe API.
+The main `ntp-proto` and `ntp-daemon` crates are setup such that neither contains any unsafe code.
+Unsafe code is limited to the `ntp-udp` and `ntp-clock` crates, which are purposefully kept small and only offer a safe API.

 ### ntp-proto